COG-UK/UK-recombination-analysis/README.md

 `weighted background`

-- scripts to generated and analyse the weighted random sample of background (non-recombinant) sequences from the UK
+- scripts to generate and analyse the weighted random sample of background (non-recombinant) sequences from the UK

 `weighted_background_phylo_incong`

-- scripts for running the phylogenetic incongruence analysis and the resulting phylogenetic trees
+- scripts for running the phylogenetic incongruence analysis, and the resulting phylogenetic trees